InquisitiveAS/3DviewerAppAs/README.md

 Ability to visualize Iso-curves, Mesh-Edges, Point Clouds, SubD similar to rhino example on three. js example

-The project has several versions for script.js jsut so that the user can learn
+The project has several versions for script.js just so that the user can learn three.js workflows.

+This project does not currently use React and Node.js

 ---